Summer 2021 Tuition PT

 *All students pay the above tuition rate (Off-Site) as long as they take courses at an off-site campus (Baltimore, Shady Grove and Washington DC).

-*Beginning Summer 2020, the Tech Fee will be charged for students taking any Summer courses
+*As of Summer 2020, the Tech Fee is charged for students taking any Summer courses

 College Park Mandatory Fee*